Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/build_a_lightning_component.rst

    if you know what you are doing, Lightning gives you full control to manage your own scaling logic, fault-tolerance and even pre-provisioning, all from Python.
 We even give you full flexibility to use tools like `terraform <../../cloud/customize_a_lightning_cluster.html>`_ to optimize cloud clusters for your Lightning apps.

+.. collapse:: Integrate into your current workflow tools

+   |

+   Lightning components are self-contained pieces of funcionality.
+Add them to your current workflow tools to quickly fill in gaps in your ML workflow such as monitoring drift, training LLMs and more.
+   You can (optionally) use the Lightning App to integrate components into a cohesive workflow.

 .. collapse:: Packaged code